TurboVega/agon-vdp/src/src/docs/otf_render.md

 order to perform the render operation; it does <i>not</i> happen automatically, when other commands change some of the render parameters.

-The following image illustrates the concept, but the actual appearance will differ on the Agon, because this image was created on a PC.
+The following image illustrates the concept.

 ![Render](render.png)